-If you are eating some healthy, fresh raw zucchini or even some lightly steamed zucchini drops on your shirt, there won't be much a problem.
-It's the other "stuff" we add to zucchini that can cause the difficult to remove stains.
+If you are eating some healthy, fresh raw zucchini or even some lightly steamed zucchini drops on your shirt, you probably won't have any problem removing the stains.
+It's the other "stuff" we add to zucchini like cheese and butter and olive oil that can cause the difficult to remove stains.

 How to Remove Zucchini Stains From Washable Clothes

-Check the stained area before putting the garment in the dryer because high heat can set the stain.
+Check the stained area before putting the garment in the dryer because the high heat of most cycles can set the stain.
 If the stain remains, repeat the treatment steps.

 Rinsing away any cleaning solution residue is the final step.
-It is important to remove all of the solution from the carpet because the soap can actually attract soil.
+It is important to remove all of the cleaning solution from the carpet because any soap left in the carpet fibers can actually attract soil.
 Wet a clean white towel or paper towel with plain water and sponge to rinse away any soapy residue.
-Allow to air dry away from direct heat.
+Allow the area to air dry away from direct heat.
 Vacuum the stained area to lift the carpet fibers.

-For zucchini stains on most upholstery, follow the same cleaning method as for carpets but take extra care not to over-wet the fabric.
-If the upholstery fabric is silk or vintage, consult a professional cleaner or if you need more stain removal tips to prevent damaging the fabric.
+For zucchini stains on most types of upholstery, follow the same cleaning methods as recommended for carpets but take extra care not to over-wet the fabric and underlying cushions.
+If the upholstery fabric is silk or vintage, consult a professional cleaner or seek more stain removal tips to prevent damaging the fabric.